ArturMC/CSE116Poject/README.md

 # CSE116Project

-This is a multiplayer game that was worked on as a 3 man project through the Spring 2019 semester.
-Players are able to
+This game was created by 3 CSE116 students at the University at Buffalo as part of a semester long project.
+Currently, it is hosted on a dedicated heroku website with a MongoDB database storing the created user accounts.

 ## Getting Started